todi1856/AndroidExamples/README.md

 Quick Steps:
 * Install Unity with Android Support (I used 2019.4.32)
+	* Note: Google tools have a limitation that NDK path shouldn't contain any whitespaces.
+Either install Unity into a path with no whi
 * Open the project
 * NativePluginBuilder window should open, if it's not opened, from main menu go to Plugins->Build.
 * Select desired architectures, for ex., ARMv7 and ARM64